Karam festival

-Karam is a harvest festival celebrated in Indian states of Jharkhand, West Bengal, Bihar, Madhya Pradesh, Chhattisgarh, Assam, Odisha and Bangladesh.
-It is dedicated to the worship of Karam-Devta (Karam-Lord/God), the god of power, youth and youthfulness.
-It celebrated for good harvest and health.
+Karam (colloquially Karma) is a harvest festival celebrated in Indian states of Jharkhand, Bihar, eastern Uttar Pradesh, West Bengal, Chhattisgarh, Assam, Odisha and Bangladesh.
+It is dedicated to the worship of Karam-Devta, the god of power, youth and youthfulness.
+It is celebrated for good harvest and health.

 The festival is held on the 11th day of a full moon (Purnima) of the Hindu month of Bhado, which falls between August and September.
-Unmarried girls fast and grow seedlings for 7-9 days.
+Unmarried girls fast and grow seedlings for 7–9 days.
 Then next day, groups of young villagers go to the jungle and collect wood, fruits, and flowers.
 These are required during the puja (worship) of the Karam God.
 During this period, people sing and dance together in groups.
 The entire valley dances to the drumbeat "day of the phases".
-The Karam festival celebrated by diverse groups of people, including: Korwa, Sadan, Bagal, Baiga, Binjhwari, Bhumij, Oraon, Kharia, Munda, Kudmi, Karmali, Lohra and many more.
+The Karam festival celebrated by diverse groups of tribes, including: Munda, Ho, Oraon, Bagal, Baiga, Binjhwari, Bhumij, Kharia, Kudmi, Karmali, Lohra, Korwa and many more.
+It's also celebrated by non-tribal Hindus of Bhojpur and Magadh regions of Bihar, Eastern Uttar Pradesh.
+It's also known as Karma ekarasi(Ekadasi) or Karma Dharma.

 Summary of the ritual

-This festival celebrated for good harvest.
+This festival is observed for a good harvest.
 Nine type of seeds planted in basket such as rice, wheat, corn etc which is called Jawa.
-Girl take care of these seeds for 7–9 days.
-In festival girls fast throughout day.
+Women take care of these seeds for 7–9 days.
+During this festival women generally fast throughout the days.

 In the ritual, people go to the jungle accompanied by groups of drummers and cut one or more branches of the Karam tree after worshiping it.
 The branches are usually carried by unmarried, young girls who sing in praise of the deity.
 Then the branches are brought to the village and planted in the center of the ground which is plastered with cow-dung and decorated with flowers.
 A village priest (Pahan or Dehuri according to region) offers germinated grains and liquor in propitiation to the deity who grants wealth and children.
 A fowl is also killed and the blood is offered to the branch.
 The village priest then recites a legend to the villagers about the efficacy of Karam puja.
-After puja, in the next morning the karam branch immersed in the river.
+After the rituals, in the next morning the karam branch immersed in the river.

 The festival is observed in two ways.
 Firstly, it is commonly held by the villagers on the village street and the expenses on liquor etc. are commonly borne.
 Alternatively, it is celebrated by a man in his courtyard under his patronage to which he invites all.
 Even people who come uninvited listening to the sound of drums are also entertained with liquor.